-should coordinate these recordings and any documentation with the department's official crime scene unit.

-- Suspect and Witness Statements: Officers may use the BWC to record suspect and witness statements.
+- Crime Scenes: Some police departments utilize BWCs to record evidence located at designated crime scenes, both as videos and as photographs.
+In these circumstances, responding officers should coordinate these recordings and any documentation with the department's official crime scene unit. - Suspect and Witness Statements: Officers may use the BWC to record suspect and witness statements.
 Prosecutors should understand if, and how, police departments are utilizing BWCs to record suspect and witness statements, and seek input regarding protocols governing these recordings. - Prohibited Recordings: Importantly, most police departments prohibit the recording of certain subjects, such as undercover police officers and conversations with fellow police officers.
 Other policies restrict use of BWCs in certain places, such as bathrooms and locker rooms.90 - Automatic Recordings: Some police departments are considering using technology that automatically activates recording, thereby removing officer discretion altogether.
-For example, the camera could potentially be activated when the door to the police car is opened,91 when the officer removes a gun from its holster, or when the officer drives into a certain sector of the precinct.
+For example, the camera can be activated when the door to the police car is opened, 91 when the officer removes a gun from its holster, or when the officer drives into a certain sector of the precinct.
 This technology is much like the systems used in the "dash-cam" cameras affixed to police cars, which are activated when the police siren is turned on. - Incorrect Recordings: A police department should have protocols for how to delete recordings made inadvertently.
 For example, if the officer mistakenly records while in the bathroom, there should be a process for deleting the recording.